ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.4/DataService/025-dataservice-inspectionplan.md

 In both cases the request deletes the part itself as well as all its child parts and child characteristics.
 If both parameters are set only the `partUuids` parameter will be considered.

+{{ site.images['info'] }} If option "Parts with measurement data can be deleted" is deactivated parts containing measurements will not be deleted.

 {% endcapture %}

 {% assign exampleCaption="Delete the part 'metal part' and its children." %}